Thomas Pelham-Clinton, 3rd Duke of Newcastle-under-Lyme1

 Consanguinity Index=0.0%

 Rev. Hon.
-Henry William Stanhope was born on 2 August 1790.1 He was the son of General Charles Stanhope, 3rd Earl of Harrington and Jane Fleming.1 He was baptised on 21 September 1790 at Westminster, London, England.2 He married, secondly, Fanny Copere in 1862 at Camberwell, London, England.2 He died on 21 June 1872 at age 81, without issue.1
+Henry William Stanhope was born on 2 August 1790 at London, England.1 He was the son of General Charles Stanhope, 3rd Earl of Harrington and Jane Fleming.1 He was baptised on 21 September 1790 at Westminster, London, EnglandG.2 He married, firstly, Grace Aguilar.
+He married, secondly, Fanny Copère on 12 August 1862 at Camberwell, London, EnglandG.2 He died on 21 June 1872 at age 81.1

 Citations